haggardgrin/kvantisoija_helvetista/README.md

 Update 8 Jan '23 - Reworked code to look like 2nd year project instead of "look mom I coded a thing!"
 Some 200 lines of fat trimmed, big thanks joem and PexiTheBuilder and FlatulentGonad!

+Update 18 Jan '23 - Improved 0v hysteresis and fixed a silly mistake.